sid-ravichandran/news-podcast-generator/README.md

 # news-podcast-generator
-AI based tool for generating podcasts based on summaries of topical news articles
+AI based tool for generating podcasts based on summaries of user selected news topics